 Day Time Tour

-2012 will allow groups of daytime visitors to enjoy a History tour of Canterbury accompanied by John Hippisley.
+2013 will allow groups of 15 or more daytime visitors to enjoy a History tour of Canterbury accompanied by John Hippisley.
 The hour long tour takes in history & humour, and gives you an insight into what has made Canterbury such a popular destination for over a thousand years.
 Hear personal and first-hand accounts of hauntings witnessed in the city.

 It is a mildly satirical and sometimes quizzical look at the hidden history of Canterbury's city centre, covering areas such as Butchery Lane, the Duel of William Corkine and Christopher Marlowe, and the role Geoffrey Chaucer played in the re-building of the City's Westgate Towers following the Poll Tax Riots of 1381, and the Great Fire which destroyed parts of the city in the 17th Century.